-Harrison moved to London soon after the Lisbon trial and within the two years promised he finished his second sea-clock, but H2 never went to trial after Harrison discovered a fundamental flaw.
+Harrison moved to London soon after the Lisbon trial and within the two years promised he finished his second sea-clock.
+However H2 never went to trial, because Harrison had discovered a fundamental flaw.

 Harrison began work on H3 in 1740.
 He worked on it for nineteen years.
-It was running and being tested within five years but it became clear that the clock would struggle to keep time to the accuracy desired, forcing him to make changes and adjustments.
+It was running and being tested within five years but it became clear that the clock would struggle to keep time to the accuracy desired.
+He was forced to make many changes and adjustments.

 In 1761 the Commissioners gave permission for John’s son, William, to prepare for a voyage to Jamaica to trial the watch.
 The trial seemed to go well.
-On the way out, William used it to predict an earlier landfall at Madeira than the crew were expecting, so impressing the captain that he asked to buy their next timekeeper.
+On the way out, William used it to predict an earlier landfall at Madeira than the crew were expecting.
+This impressed the captain so much that he asked to buy their next timekeeper.

 The Harrisons and the Board of Longitude fall out

-It was back in England that trouble began.
+Back in England, trouble began.
 The Commissioners decided that the test had not been sufficient.
-This was the point when relations between the Harrisons and the Commissioners began to deteriorate.
+This was the point when relations between the Harrisons and the Commissioners deteriorated.
 Harrison’s friends and supporters began a propaganda campaign of newspaper articles, broadsheets and pamphlets.

 A triple trial

 In the meantime, however, other methods had been coming to fruition.
-John Harrison had enjoyed twenty years as the only serious contender but by the 1760s two rival schemes had emerged that might challenge his claim: lunar distances and Jupiter’s satellites.
-Both would soon be put to test with H4.
+John Harrison had enjoyed twenty years as the only serious contender.
+By the 1760s two rival schemes had emerged that might challenge his claim.
+These were the use of lunar distances, and Jupiter’s satellites.
+Both would soon be put to the test alongside H4.

 Good times and bad